JSLifeform/Ocean-Temperature-Comparisons/Readme.md

 3.)
 Navigate to the project folder in the Anaconda prompt.

-4.)
-Create a new environment with the command: conda create --name Geoviews
+4a.)
+Create a new environment with the command: conda create --name Geoviews --file requirements.txt

+5a.)
+Activate the new environment with the command: conda activate Geoviews

-Using "--file requirements.txt" on the above command to create the environment seems to cause issues with Geoviews.
-You can try it if you like, but if the ocean heat maps do not show up you will have to install the dependencies manually.
-We will manually install the dependencies in another step.
+Using "--file requirements.txt" on the above command to create the environment can occasionally cause issues with Geoviews.
+You can try it if you like, but if the ocean heat maps do not show up you may need to install the dependencies manually.
+This can be done by following steps 4b, 5b, and 6.
+You may skip step 6 if you complete the setup with 4a and 4b.

+4b.)
+Create a new environment with the command: conda create --name GeoviewsManual

 5.)
-Activate the new environment with the command: conda activate Geoviews
+Activate the new environment with the command: conda activate GeoviewsManual

 6.)
-The below lines manually install the necessary dependencies:
+(WARNING: Skip this step if you set up the environment with steps 4a and 5a) The below lines manually install the necessary dependencies:

 conda install -c pyviz geoviews
-conda install Seaborn
-conda install geopandas
 pip install sklearn

-7.) open Jupyter Notebook with command: Jupyter Notebook
+7.) open Jupyter Notebook with command: jupyter notebook

 8.)
-Once Notebook is opened, open the OceanTemps.ipynb file and run all cells.
+Once Notebook is opened, open the OceanTemps.ipynb file.

+9.)
+Run the top cell with the import statements.

+10.)
+Once the top cell is finished running, you may run all below.
+There is a Run All Below Command under the Cell header in Jupyter Notebook.

 NOTE: It may take several minutes to run